External Wall Insulation

 To apply for an external wall insulation grant, call Home Energy Scotland’s freephone number on 0808 808 2282.
 One of the advisors will be able to take you through the process.

-External Wall Insulation FAQs
+External wall insulation FAQs

 Installers will only need access to the outside of your property – they shouldn’t need to come inside.